carlos-h-Al/text-extractor/README.md

 # Manga chapter text extractor

-This series of functions wwre created to extract and clean text from manga images.
-The exctractor accuracy is around 90%.
+This series of functions were created to extract and clean text from manga images.
+The extractor accuracy is around 90%.
 Although not all information is being extracted, a chat bot such as ChatGPT can make sense of the story, and provide a summary of each chapter and of the whole manga so far.

 Here are some business applications that come to mind: